loop-payments/prisma-lint/RULES.md

 Checks that the mapped name of a field is the expected snake case.

-This rule support selectively ignoring fields via the `prisma-lint-ignore-model` comment, like so:
+This rule support selectively ignoring fields with parameterized comments.

-/// prisma-lint-ignore-model field-name-mapping-snake-case tenantId

 That will ignore only `tenantId` field violations for the model.
 Other fields will still be enforced.
 A comma-separated list of fields can be